-- Valeria Brinton of Wilkie Collins' The Law and the Lady is ladylike, graceful, and devoted to her husband.
+- Valeria Brinton of The Law and the Lady is ladylike, graceful, and devoted to her husband.
 She also becomes one of the first amateur female detectives in the nineteenth-century novel.

-- The Woman In White has Marian Halcombe; unfortunately a Butterface, but that girl rocks.
+- The Woman in White has Marian Halcombe; unfortunately a Butterface, but that girl rocks.
 She's intelligent, plays chess, is extremely strong and physically fit, honest, outspoken and she's got spunk.
-Her half-sister Laura Fairlie is a Proper Lady and a beauty, but she pales in comparison to Marian.
+Her half-sister Laura Fairlie is a Proper Lady and a great fair beauty, but she pales in comparison to Marian.
 They love each other dearly and are devoted to each other.

 - Alexia Tarobotti from The Parasol Protectorate series.
 She is a lady of high intellect and wit, who wears the appropriate clothing, and follows Edwardian manners to a T (except when it pleases her to break them for the purpose of moving things along because everyone else is being annoying and incompetent).
 In-universe, her 'spirit' is humorously attributed by her fellow Englishmen to her half-Italian blood, and her blunt and unsympathetic manner to her Soullessness.
 It Makes Sense in Context.